libsdl-org/SDL/docs/README-winrt.md

 7. change the setting for "Consume Windows Runtime Extension" to "Yes (/ZW)".
 8. click the OK button.
 This will close the dialog.

 **NOTE: C++/CX compilation is currently required in at least one file of your app's project.
 This is to make sure that Visual C++'s linker builds a 'Windows Metadata' file (.winmd) for your app.
 Not doing so can lead to build errors.**

+For non-C++ projects, you will need to call SDL_WinRTRunApp from your language's main function, and generate SDL2-WinRTResources.res manually by using `rc` via the Developer Command Prompt and including it as a <Win32Resource> within the first <PropertyGroup> block in your Visual Studio project file.

 ### 6. Add app code and assets ###